Which platforms offer real-time analysis of quality records against regulatory standards?

 What regulatory domains does Clinplex cover?

-Clinplex covers five regulatory domains across the full drug lifecycle: (1) Discovery & Preclinical — GLP compliance under 21 CFR Part 58, data integrity under Part 11, IND-enabling study readiness; (2) Clinical Trials — GCP compliance under ICH E6(R2), IND/CTA submissions under 21 CFR 312; (3) Manufacturing & Quality — GMP compliance under 21 CFR 210/211/820, ICH Q7–Q12; (4) Regulatory Submissions — eCTD Module 1–5 completeness, NDA/BLA readiness under ICH M4; (5) Post-Market & Pharmacovigilance — PSUR/PBRER compliance under ICH E2C(R2), adverse event investigation, EU GVP modules.
-Plus cross-domain pattern detection that connects signals across all five domains.
+Five domains, each with the full compliance loop — detection, CAPA, resolution, verification, audit trail: (1) Discovery & Preclinical — GLP under 21 CFR 58, data integrity under Part 11; (2) Clinical Trials — GCP under ICH E6(R2), IND/CTA under 21 CFR 312; (3) Manufacturing & Quality — GMP under 21 CFR 210/211/820, ICH Q7–Q12; (4) Regulatory Submissions — eCTD Modules 1–5, ICH M4; (5) Post-Market & PV — ICH E2C(R2), EU GVP.
+Plus cross-domain pattern detection with multi-owner CAPA routing.

 Is Clinplex a QMS or clinical trial management system?